 Proposals will be assessed on scientific merit by the ANU TAC, taking into account that the Australian PI must be a significant team member.
 Note that this is not a call for Key Projects and any proposal that appears to compete with a Key Project would need to justify why it is different.
 Information on the current set of Key Projects can be found at https://lco.global/science/keyprojects/

 A maximum 3-page (increased from 2) scientific and technical justification should be sent to firstname.lastname@example.org

 - E-mail address of the PI (an LCO-registered e-mail, if available).

 - Whether the data is an important part of a PhD thesis.

 - Requested telescope(s) and instrument(s).

-- Requested number of (integer) hours in each observing mode (queue/TC/RR) for each telescope/instrument, and minimum useful allocation.
+- Requested number of (integer) hours in each observing mode (queue/TC/RR) for each instrument, and minimum useful allocation.

 - An estimate of how much time is required beyond this semester.

-Please contact Christopher Onken if you have any questions about LCO or about ANU's access to the network.
+Please contact Christopher Onken if you have any questions about LCO, or ANU's access to the network.